HauVu94/HauVu94/README.md

 My name is Hau!

-I am currently a student at Høyskolen Kristiania, studying information technology with a focus on programming.
+I have recently completed my Bachelor's degree at Kristiania University College, studying Information Technology with a focus on programming.
-I also have a summer intership at ECO STOR AS in oslo Norway as a Junior Software Developer.
+I am currently doing a summer internship at ECO STOR AS in Oslo, Norway, as a Junior Software Developer.

+I am looking for a permanent job in the Oslo area.
+Please feel free to contact me for a conversation.

 - ⚡ Fun fact: I'm an optician, studied at the college in southeast Norway and finished in 2016